Docs

 The satisfiability of the rule can be REQUIRED or PREFERRED.
 If omitted, REQUIRED is the default.

-When the satisfiability of the rule is REQUIRED, the Shifts worked not in required hourly demand range hard constraint is invoked, making sure the number of shifts assigned does not exceed the limit set in maxDemand.
+When the satisfiability of the rule is REQUIRED, the Shifts worked not in required hourly demand range hard constraint is invoked, making sure the number of shifts assigned for a demand detail are above minDemand or below maxDemand.

 In the following example, the following hourly demand has been specified: